unlaunch/documentation/_docs/managingflags/access-control.md

 # Summary

-Unlaunch SDKs come in two main categories, client-side and server-side for security and peformance considerations.
+Unlaunch SDKs come in two main categories, client-side and server-side for security and performance considerations.